History of the Trenton Free Public Library

-The board appropriated $20,000 for the purchase of a lot on Academy Street, which for more than 100 years had been the site of the Trenton Academy, which had opened in 1782.
+The board appropriated $20,000 for the purchase of a lot on Academy Street, which for more than 100 years had been the site of the Trenton Academy that had opened in 1782.
 Subsequent appropriations of $80,000 for the building of a permanent library and $15,000 for furnishing and equipping it were made.
 The architect was Spencer Roberts of Philadelphia (who would also design the new City Hall in 1907).
 The new library building was dedicated June 9, 1902, and was opened to the public for the distribution of books on the 11th.
 The program for the New Jersey Library Association’s 13th annual meeting contains a detailed description of the new building.
 The director of the Newark Public Library and Newark Museum, John Cotton Dana, was a featured speaker at the opening.
 By the end of its first year, the library had 9,477 library card holders and a collection of 25,562 books.
 Very soon it was evident that the new library building was too small.

 In 1913, John Lambert Cadwalader, great-grandson of Dr. Thomas Cadwalader, offered to build a considerable addition to the library and to make certain alterations to the original building.
 This time the architect chosen was Edward L. Tilton of New York, well known for designing Carnegie libraries.
 The completed improvements cost about $45,000, and the addition was formally dedicated on April 6, 1915.
 The next addition to the library would not occur until 1976 when Trenton architects Horowitz & Wirth were tasked with building the large Centennial Wing was built on the land adjacent to the original building where the Joseph Wood School once stood.
 The Wood School had served as the library’s children’s department, and before that was the site of the city’s common jail and work-house, built in 1808.

 Over the following decades, the Trenton Free Public Library expanded into additional branches.
 The first branch, Briggs, was established in 1910 and was an immediate success, with 125 books borrowed in less than two hours.
 Named after Frank O. Briggs, the mayor when the modern library was first organized, it moved to Greenwood Avenue in 1972.